Survivor: Cook Islands Winner Yul Kwon and Why Media Portrayal of Asian Americans Matters

 But besides his impressive resume, I find Yul Kwon an interesting role model and thought leader for Asian Americans everywhere because he realizes the importance of the media and how much it influences Asian Americans to be either included as part of the cultural melting pot or marginalized as stereotypes on the fringe.

 Here’s his story of how he came to be in a position to be a positive Asian American media role model, happily relinquishing his career as an Ivy League attorney.
 Will his TV presence make a difference for your kids or mine?
 I think so.
 I actually do.
 On Survivor: Cook Island he was both Asian American, smart, strong, athletically gifted, articulate and charismatic.
 And he still has a Stanford undergraduate, Yale Law School background both as fall back and to say to the Tiger Moms out there that there are other successful options besides Doctor/Lawyer/Engineer/Accountant.
 Thank god for that!

-He brings up a good point: if we don’t see ourselves portrayed in the media, it marginalizes us as group.
+He brings up a good point: if we don’t see ourselves portrayed in the media, it marginalizes us as a group.
 He intends to change that by being a role model for Asian Americans.
 But to really change how the media portrays Asian Americans, we must be filmmakers, producers, writers, directors, and reality TV stars.
 Do you agree?
 Why or why not?
 Please comment.
 Yul’s story is below.

 From CNN.com Red Chair Interview